-Index Terms-Location-restricted service; Pinpoint waveforming; Access control; MIMO
+Location-restricted service; Pinpoint waveforming; MIMO

-1 INTRODUCTION
+1. INTRODUCTION

-W ITH the rapid development of wireless technologies, it is highly desirable to enforce location-restricted service access control that provides wireless services to users at eligible locations only.
+With the rapid development of wireless technologies, it is highly desirable to enforce location-restricted service access control that provides wireless services to users at eligible locations only.
 For example,

-- Companies may allow wireless network access only to employees working in selected office cubicles, in order to comply export control policies. - In wireless surveillance system, the monitor cameras may need to deliver their video streams to specific users at specific locations, e.g, personnel in the security control room, to reduce the privacy leakage. - To focus limited resources on legitimate customers, restaurants and cafes may offer internet access to wireless users only when they are sitting at tables.
+- To focus limited resources on legitimate customers, restaurants and coffee shops may offer internet access to wireless users only when they are sitting at tables. - Companies may allow wireless network access only to employees working in selected office cubicles, in order to comply export control policies. - In wireless surveillance system, the monitor cameras may need to deliver their video streams to specific users at specific locations, e.g, personnel in the security control room, to reduce the privacy leakage.